-While visiting my family over Thanksgiving, I asked my brother’s wife, Chris if the boys had made their Santa list.
+While visiting my family over Thanksgiving a few years back, I asked my brother’s wife, Chris if the boys had made their Santa list.
 In response, she said; “surprisingly, no.” I was taken back that my nephews had not made a list this year.
 Typically, they have a list and some sort of Star Wars theme is in the mix.
 But, all that had been asked for was a bathrobe by my younger nephew, David.

 Chris and I began to talk more about Christmas, gift giving and what Santa was like when we were kids.
 Of course the old Sears Christmas Catalog as well as the Montgomery Ward Catalog was included in our conversation.
 I must say Chris had one up on me with the Montgomery Ward catalog.
 Our home was strictly Sears.
 In our recollection of childhood Christmases, we shared how these catalogs would show up in the Fall and the list would begin.
 The list would begin with just about everything Sears could sell to a kid.
 Then, as Christmas would draw closer, the list had to be narrowed down to three main things we wanted.
 Of course, Santa would bring those three things and then sometimes a fourth item that had been circled may show up unexpectedly.

 Christmas is drawing near.
 Young and old are making their lists for Santa.
 The list seems to get longer and more complex as time passes on.
 Gone are the days of circling all you can and narrowing it down to just three things.
 And, does anyone still get PJ’s and underwear at Christmas?
 We live in a society where more is good and the more we have the happier we will be.

 This Christmastide, I am offering everyone a challenge (myself included) to create a different kind of list.
 Along with the list made for Santa, get another piece of paper and write three ways you can give back to God in the upcoming year.
 Finding three things to fit into our schedule, our physical ability and means of which to do them should not be hard at all.